HeaLing-workshop/HeaLing-workshop.github.io/index.md

   </tr>
 </table>

-**Ericka Johnson** is Professor of Gender and Society at Linköping University, Sweden, whose research explores how medical knowledge, technologies, and bodies are shaped by language and practice.
-In recent years, she has examined the role of synthetic data in medicine, connecting it to broader questions from feminist science and technology studies about evidence, trust, and the social life of data.
-By situating synthetic datasets within the history of medical record-keeping and the politics of representation, her work highlights both their promise for innovation and their risks of reinforcing bias or obscuring patient experience.
+**Ericka Johnson** Professor of Gender and Society at Linköping University, Sweden.
+Her research explores how medical knowledge, technologies, and bodies are shaped by language and practice.
+She examines the role of synthetic data in medicine, connecting it to broader questions from feminist science and technology studies about evidence, trust, and the social life of data.
+By situating synthetic datasets within the history of medical recordkeeping and the politics of representation, her work highlights both their promise for innovation and their risks of reinforcing bias or obscuring patient experience. -->

 # Submission Guidelines